SherinCode/cdms/README.md

-# cdms

-Dummy Project

-Website developed using HTML, CSS and javaScript
+HTML Website

+HTML, CSS, and JS include code that’s easy to understand and easy to change, no other frameworks are needed.